 The manager then explained that Jackson had been killed in a car accident less than 24 hours after the chance encounter at Trader Joe’s, the Los Angeles Times reports.

-As a mom of two small children, (four and 8 months), I can only imagine how stressed this woman felt and how happy she must have been to receive assistance from a complete stranger.
+As a mom of two small children (four and eight months), I can only imagine how stressed this woman felt and how happy she must have been to receive assistance from a stranger.

-I asked if I could do anything for her, but she smiled and said ‘I’m a flight attendant.
-I like helping people.”
-She smiled, turned and walked away.
-There are so many good people in this world and my encounter today and Matthew’s story above are a reminder of all that is right.
+I asked if I could do anything for her, but she smiled and said, ‘I’m a flight attendant, and I like helping people.”
+She smiled, turned, and walked away.
+There are so many good people in this world, and my encounter today and Matthew’s story above are a reminder of all that is right.

 Think about the legacy of Matthew Jackson and Jamie-Lynne Knighten’s story.
 That one random act of kindness created a ripple of goodness.
 Through her Facebook group, she now urges others to pay it forward.

 When strangers are kind to me, I vow to do the same.